hepengfe/feipenghe.github.io/_pages/cv.md

 Education
 ======
-* B.S. in University of Washington, 2021
+* B.S. with Honors in University of Washington, 2021

 Work experience
 ======